 Can couvade syndrome be treated?

 Because couvade syndrome is temporary, there are no recommended treatments.
 However, there are several strategic approaches to ease the symptoms.
-For some men meditation can be soothing as well as yoga.
-Therapy can be beneficial for men experiencing depression or extreme stress as a part of the syndrome.
+For some men, meditation or therapy can be beneficial for men experiencing depression or extreme stress as a part of the syndrome.
 Remember, you are not alone.
 You and your partner may be experiencing the same thing.
-You can hep each other.
+You can help each other.